Super Bowl commercials rely on comedy and nostalgia to avoid potential missteps

 Artificial intelligence arrives

-Several Super Bowl ads make the case for AI as a helpmate.
-Chris Pratt, Chris Hemsworth and Kris Jenner team up for an ad wearing Meta ‘s smart glasses, which use artificial intelligence to answer questions about what wearers are seeing.
-Actor Walton Goggins pitches GoDaddy Airo, which uses AI to help build websites and social content.
-And Google’s “50 States, 50 Stories” campaign will show viewers a small business from their state that’s using Google’s Gemini AI assistant.
-But Cirkul, a water bottle brand, pokes fun at AI, showing comedian Adam Devine accidentally ordering 100,000 bottles using the AI assistant on his phone.
+Several Super Bowl ads made the case for AI as a helpmate.
+Chris Pratt, Chris Hemsworth and Kris Jenner teamed up for an ad wearing Meta ‘s smart glasses, which use artificial intelligence to answer questions about what wearers are seeing.
+Actor Walton Goggins pitched GoDaddy Airo, which uses AI to help build websites and social content.
+And Google’s “50 States, 50 Stories” campaign is showing viewers a small business from their state that’s using Google’s Gemini AI assistant.
+But Cirkul, a water bottle brand, poked fun at AI, showing comedian Adam Devine accidentally ordering 100,000 bottles using the AI assistant on his phone.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.